 His area of expertise is the use of cognitive behavioral therapy (CBT) to treat depression, anxiety disorders, mood disorders, relationship and interpersonal problems.
 He works with adults, couples and adolescents.
 Other areas of interest include personality and self-actualization.

-Kathey Atwell received her Master’s degree in Social Work from Marywood College in 1986.
+Kathey Atwell received her undergraduate degree from Shippensburg State College and her Master’s degree from Marywood College in 1986.
 She is a Licensed Clinical Social Worker and Board Certified Diplomate.
-She has worked in the mental health field for over thirty years.
-In addition she has supervised social work students in the clinical practicums.
+She has worked in the mental health field for over thirty five years.
+In addition she has supervised social work students in clinical practicums.

 Kathey’s areas of expertise include the treatment of depression and anxiety, grief and loss, women’s empowerment, gay/lesbian issues, and relationship and interpersonal difficulties.
 She works with adults, adolescents, seniors and couples.
 She utilizes a variety of treatment strategies with emphasis on cognitive behavioral therapy techniques.

-Dr. Maria Richards is a licensed psychologist who has been working in the mental health field for over ten years.
+Dr. Maria Richards is a licensed clinical psychologist who has been working in the mental health field for over fifteen years.
 She earned her Bachelor’s degree in Psychology from Wilkes University and her Doctorate in Clinical Psychology degree from Widener University.
 She treats a wide range of clients across the lifespan from childhood through late adulthood.
 She uses techniques grounded in cognitive-behavioral principles in the treatment of mood disorders, anxiety disorders, and relationship issues.
 She has a particular interest in working with children and adolescents.
+At the present time Dr. Richards is NOT accepting any new patients.